Debugging containers using nsenter

 Debugging high CPU usage and memory leak on Nodejs application

 Recently one of our nodejs application (responsible for scraping metrics for external services) running in our EKS cluster was experiencing high CPU usage and memory leak and I was tasked to figure out the root cause.
 In this post, I will share my troubleshooting process and interesting stuff I discovered along the way.
-It all began with an alert notifying us of the application experiencing CPU throttling.
-Looking at the dashboard, it became apparent that high CPU usage isn’t the only issue; it was also experiencing memory leak and oddly high incoming and outgoing traffic.

 Read more →